ankit-rathi/ankit-rathi.github.io/_posts/2024-05-18-my-journey-to-peaceful-tradevesting-with-python.md

 If you loved this story, please feel free to check my other articles on this topic here: https://ankit-rathi.github.io/tradevesting/

-Ankit Rathi is a data techie and weekend tradevestor.
-His interest lies primarily in building end-to-end data applications/products and making money in stock market using Tradevesting methodology.

 ------------------------------------------------------------------------

-*Thank you for reading my post.
-I regularly write about Data & Technology on* [*LinkedIn*](https://www.linkedin.com/today/posts/ankitrathi) *&* [*Medium*](https://medium.com/@rathi.ankit)*.
-If you would like to read my future posts then simply ‘Connect’ or ‘Follow’.
-Also feel free to connect on* [*Slideshare*](https://www.slideshare.net/ankitrathi)*.*
+*Ankit Rathi is a data techie and weekend tradevestor.
+His interest lies primarily in building end-to-end data applications/products and making money in stock market using Tradevesting methodology.*